akkefa/ml-notes/docs/probability.rst

 A geometric rv consists of independent Bernoulli trials, each with the same probability of success p, repeated until the first success is obtained.

+The geometric rv is the distribution of the number of trials needed to get the first success in repeated independent Bernoulli trials

 Properties
 ^^^^^^^^^^^
 #.
 Each trial is identical, and can result in a success or failure.